easysoft/zentaopms/README.md

 ## 1. What is ZenTao?

 ZenTao is an open source project management software, developed by Qingdao Nature Easy Soft Network Technology Co.
-Ltd. Combining product management, project management, QA management, document management, company management and todo management.
+Ltd. Combining product management, project management, test management, document management, company management and CI management.
 It is a professional project management software, covering the core process of software development projects.

 ZenTao is practical and pragmatic.
 It has full features and beautiful interfaces, and is easy to use.
 ZenTao is well structured and can be flexibly extended.
 It also has powerful search features, various forms of statistical reports and complete API.